GlaLSTM: A Concurrent LSTM Stream Framework for Glaucoma Detection via Biomarker Mining: Methodology

-Subsequently, the probability of relationship mapping of biomarkers is predicted by two Multi-Layer Perceptrons (MLP), as shown in Eq. \ref{eq10}:
+The outputs of the two LSTMs are passed through independent Multi-Layer Perceptrons (MLPs) to predict the probability distributions of biomarker relationships, as shown in Eq. \ref{eq10}:

 Where $W_{FC1}$ and $W_{FC2}$ denotes the fully connected layers of the MLP.
-The same process applies to the third LSTM, as shown in Eq. \ref{eq11}:
+The third LSTM integrates the outputs of the first two LSTMs, combining their hidden states and weighted features, and the same process applies to the third LSTM, as shown in Eq. \ref{eq11}:

+This third LSTM captures higher-order interactions between the biomarker data learned from the first two LSTMs.
 Features generated by these two MLPs are then utilized to compute the loss functions, which are applied in the subsequent stages of the network.

-Afterwards, the two LSTMs rely on each other and their respective output results are input into the final LSTM, and this final LSTM is used to calculate the final dependent result.
-As shown in Fig. \ref{fig2}, in the second "Yes", ONH appears in the direct judgment relationship under "Yes".
-However, the main biomarker and risk factor for the onset and progression of glaucoma is the elevation of intraocular pressure, which is the doctor's judgment standard \cite{b15,b16,b39}.
-So it is marked with a blue arrow.
-This relationship, which considers IOP and ONH to be equally important, does not conform to the judgment of most doctors.
-But it confirms that there may be some potential relationship that needs to be explored more deeply by researchers.
-In the future, as the research deepens, this will reveal the secret.

 For loss function, as shown in Eq. \ref{loss}, $loss1$ ($loss2$) is the cross-entropy loss.
 They are used to evaluate the errors caused by the two LSTMs used to calculate the input.
 Since the third LSTM is based on the input of the first two, the evaluation significance of it is not as direct as the first two.
 From the beginning, we set $\lambda\in(0,1]$) to 0.5 at first. we set its coefficient $\alpha\in[1,10)$ at 5.
 Different parameter settings are used to evaluate the error changes that can be produced by two parallel LSTMs when facing the same batch of data sets but with different input orders.